Managing risk and the Provision Fund

-Every borrower must pass our comprehensive credit screening processes before being approved for a personal loan, car loan or renewable energy loan.
+Every borrower must pass our comprehensive credit screening processes when applying for a personal loan, car loan or renewable energy loan.
 Our in-house credit team uses a combination of innovative technologies and traditional resources (such as credit bureau information) to assess each borrower’s credit risk.

 We handle the credit analysis so you can be confident that your funds are being matched to creditworthy borrowers.

 Your investment is backed by the Provision Fund

 While we only match investor funds with loans to creditworthy borrowers, we appreciate that in some circumstances borrowers may be unable to repay their loans.
 That’s why we set up the Provision Fund, a pool of funds held in cash by a separate trustee, designed to protect investors in the event a borrower misses a payment or defaults.

 The Provision Fund is designed to reduce the risks of peer-to-peer lending